Park Yoo-chun

 Park Yoo-chun (born June 4, 1986), formerly known as Micky Yoochun and better known by the mononym Yoochun, is a Korean-American singer-songwriter and actor.
-He is a former member of the South Korean boy bands JYJ and TVXQ.
-He has starred in dramas Sungkyunkwan Scandal (2010), Miss Ripley (2011), Rooftop Prince (2012), Missing You (2012), Three Days (2014) and A Girl Who Sees Smells (2015).
+He is a member of the South Korean JYJ and former member of TVXQ.
+He has starred in dramas Sungkyunkwan Scandal (2010), Miss Ripley (2011), Rooftop Prince (2012), Missing You (2012), Three Days (2014), and A Girl Who Sees Smells (2015).

 Early life

 Park was born on June 4, 1986, in Seoul, South Korea.
 His family moved to the United States in 1998.
 He lived in Fairfax, Virginia, where he attended Holmes Middle School, Rocky Run Middle School, and Chantilly High School.

 In 2001, he won an award at the American Music Festival and then returned to Korea to prepare for his debut.
 After a relatively short training period of one year and five months, he made his debut as a member of the five-member male group TVXQ through SBS BoA & Britney Spears Special Stage on December 26, 2003.

-Park Yoo-chun graduated Hanam High School in 2007 along with fellow members Kim Junsu and Kim Jaejoong.
+Park Yoo-chun graduated Hanam High School in 2007 along with fellow members Kim Junsu.
 He attended Kyunghee Cyber University.
 His father, died on March 14, 2012.
 He has a younger brother, Park Yu-hwan, who is also an actor.